eternal-flame-AD/yumechi.jp/content/en/blog/a-critical-look-at-c2pa.md

 Simply objecting to C2PA is not enough in counteracting the potential devaluation of your work, and systematic shift in the public perception of values of creative work even if they choose not to adopt it.

 I encourage creators to take a step back and evaluate holistically the real impact of C2PA or industry variants.
+In my opinion, the insights offered in C2PA (tool usage, creator identity) are superficial, potentially misleading, unlikely to be accessed or understood by many, and irrelevant to the deeper appreciation of creative intent or journalistic truth.